Stepfather II

-Stepfather II (also known as Stepfather II: Make Room for Daddy) is a 1989 American psychological thriller film directed by Jeff Burr and written by John Auerbach.
-It is a sequel to The Stepfather (1987) and stars Terry O'Quinn as the title character.
+Stepfather II (also known as Stepfather II: Make Room for Daddy) is a 1989 American horror film directed by Jeff Burr and written by John Auerbach.
+It is a sequel to The Stepfather (1987), it is the second installment in the The Stepfather film series and stars Terry O'Quinn as the title character.
 The cast includes Meg Foster, Caroline Williams, and Jonathan Brandis.

 Stepfather II received a limited theatrical release on November 3, 1989, and grossed $1.5 million at the box office.
 It received negative reviews from film critics.
 A sequel, Stepfather III, was released in 1992.

 Plot

 After surviving being shot and stabbed at the end of the previous film, Jerry Blake is institutionalized in Puget Sound, Washington.
 Blake has meetings with his psychiatrist.
-Having gained his trust he kills the psychiatrist and a guard.
+Having gained his trust, he kills the psychiatrist and a guard.
 He dons the guard's uniform to help him escape.
 Arriving at a train depot, Blake kills and robs a traveling salesman for his car and money.
 Blake checks into a hotel, alters his appearance, assumes the identity of deceased publisher Gene F. Clifford, and travels to Palm Meadows, Los Angeles.

 In Palm Meadows, Gene poses as a psychiatrist and soon meets Carol Grayland and leases a house across the street from her and her 13-year-old son Todd.
-During a session with the neighborhood wives, Gene learns that Carol's husband Philip left his family the previous year.
+During a session with the neighborhood wives, Gene learns that Carol's husband Phil left his family the previous year.
 Gene begins courting Carol, eventually winning over her and Todd, but Phil returns, wanting to reconcile with his wife.
 Needing Phil out of the way, Gene persuades Carol to send him over for a meeting, during which Gene smashes a bottle on his head then stabs him to death.
 He covers up Phil's disappearance afterward by making it look like he simply ran off again.
 With Phil gone, Gene and Carol arrange to get married.